equinor/radix-public-site/public-site/docs/radix-config/index.md

 The `network.ingress.public.allow` property defines a list of public IP addresses or CIDRs allowed to access the component's public endpoints.
 The `allow` list can be configured on the component level and/or in `environmentConfig` for a specific environment. `environmentConfig` takes precedence over component level configuration.
 Setting `allow` to an empty list allows access from all public IP addresses.

-In the example, `allow` is configured on the component level with two IP ranges.
+In the example, `allow` is configured on the component level with two IP address ranges.
 This configuration will apply to all environments, unless `allow` is configured in `environmentConfig`.
-For environment `dev` we set `allow` to en empty list, which will allow all public IP addresses to access the component.
-In the `qa` environment we configure `allow` with a new list if IP addresses.
+For environment `dev`, `allow` to en empty list, which will allow all public IP addresses to access the component.
+In the `qa` environment, `allow` is configured with a new list if IP addresses.
 These will be used instead of the IP addresses configured on the component level.
-The `environmentConfig` for `prod` does not specify `allow`, which means the configuration on the component level will be used.
+The `environmentConfig` for `prod` does not specify `allow`, which means that the configuration from the component level will be used.

 ## `jobs`